 All incoming kindergarten students are eligible to apply.
 First grade students are also eligible to apply (though seats are very limited).
-Students who are currently participating in a Dual Language program (outside CISD) will be considered, pending available space.
+Students who are currently participating in a Dual Language program (outside CISD) will be considered, pending available space and balance of English and Spanish learners after the lottery.
 See Lottery and Drawing Guidelines for more details.

 How are learners selected to participate in the program?

 If the learner is a native Spanish speaker and is Limited English Proficient, he/she qualifies automatically to participate as the Texas Education Code dictates.
 If the student is a native English speaker or English Proficient Native Spanish, the students will be selected to participate by lottery.
-Note: The District works to maintain a balance between the number of English Learners and Spanish Learners to preserve the integrity of the instructional approach and the program while maintaining compliance with state standards.
+Note: The District works to maintain a balance between the number of English Learners and Spanish Learners to preserve the integrity of the instructional approach.

 If my student is placed on the wait list what is the procedure for notification?

 Students who are placed on the wait list for DLI who are in kinder or first grade will be notified by the end of the week after the Labor Day holiday if there are any additional spaces available.
-Note: In placing new learners into the program, the District must adhere to the Dual Language Immersion guidelines.
+A balance of English and Spanish learners will be maintained.

 If my child has been enrolled in another Dual Language Immersion Program in another district or state, will my child be allowed to enroll?

-Yes, if the student has been participating in a Dual Language Program, with the proper paperwork from the sending school, the student will be allowed to participate with placement approved by the District DLI staff.
+Transfer entry during Kinder or 1st grade are permitted if the student has been participating in a Dual Language Program, with the proper paperwork from the sending school and there were no students remaining on the lottery waitlist.
+All placements will be approved by the District DLI Director.

-If my student has a sibling in the program, will my other students be given priority as it pertains to selection?
+If my student has a sibling in the program, they will given priority as it pertains to selection?

 Is Coppell ISD committed to the continuation of the Dual Language Program?

 Yes, Coppell ISD is required to develop bilingual programming for our Spanish-speaking, Limited English Proficient population.
-The District has chosen the Dual Language Immersion model because of our belief that a two-way dual language program expands the benefit of multilingual learning beyond English Learners (ELs) to reach other populations.
-We believe Coppell ISD’s Two-Way Dual Language Program at Denton Creek and Wilson is mutually beneficial to all student groups, and is therefore, the best program design for our students.
+The District has chosen the Dual Language Immersion model because of our belief that a two-way dual language program is the best model for English learners and it expands the benefit of multilingual learning beyond English Learners (ELs) to reach other populations.
 In addition, course offerings are available at Middle School to support the continued study in Spanish.

 How will I know if my child is making progress in English and Spanish?

-Learners in the Dual Language Program will be assessed in their mastery of the curriculum.
-This content mastery will be reported to parents via progress reports and report cards.
-The state assessment, STAAR, will also be administered in grades 3-5.
+Learners in the Dual Language Program will be assessed in their Academis and Linguistic progress.
+This progress will be reported to parents via progress reports and report cards.
 Every dual language student K-5 will also be given a Spanish Reading/Literacy Assessment at the beginning, middle, and end of year.
 These scores, along with student scores on an English Reading/Literacy Assessment will be reported to parents upon completion of the test administration.